yaronma/riddles-maxrect/docs/solution.md

 ## Solution 1: Grid-Based Brute Force
 ### Overview
-We will scan all the cell of the container and we will check for each cell what will be the biggest possible rectangle
+We will scan all the cells of the container and we will check for each cell what will be the biggest possible rectangle

 ### Description of Algorithm:
 Divide the container into a cells of size 1x1